h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_2_Quiz.md

 Design an experiment to find optimal $C$ for a noisy dataset.

 #### Task
-1. Sketch expected validation error vs. $C$ for dataset with 10% label noise
+1. Sketch expected validation error vs. $C$ for dataset with 10% label noise (you can draw this by hand)
 2. Design a logarithmic grid for $C$ values from $10^{-3}$ to $10^3$
-3. Implement 5-fold CV and calculate average validation error
+3. Design a 5-fold CV strategy and calculate expected average validation error
 4. Show how bias and variance components change with $C$
 5. Compare performance with different noise levels (5%, 15%, 25%)